hbillat/parker_staging_Co/CONTEXT.md

 ## Project Overview
 Internal marketing web application for Parker and Co Staging, built as an MVP with secure authentication as the foundation for future marketing campaign management features.

-## Current Status: ✅ MVP COMPLETE & LEAD SCRAPER FEATURE LIVE
+## Current Status: ✅ MVP COMPLETE & OPTIMIZED FOR LOCAL DEVELOPMENT

 ### What's Been Built
 - **Authentication System**: Fully functional login/signup with Supabase